Research Areas

 Sustainability

 In addition to ecological sustainability, the Faculty looks at social, economic, and reflexive aspects of sustainability in the Faculty’s Sustainability area of potential.
 Several of our professorships have merged to form the Sustainable Finance Research Group.
-The inter-departmental Sustainability area of potential was recently strengthened by a cluster of appointments that allowed us to fill several sociology professorships in the Department.
-This also reinforced inter-departmental cooperation within the Faculty.

 In addition, the Center for Sustainable Society Research (CSS) deals with the topic of sustainability.
 Its goal is to broaden the understanding of social and economic institutions and processes of modern societies with regard to sustainability.
 The focus of the faculty's research center is on the social reconfigurations induced by climate change, which are regarded as central drivers of sustainability transformations.